Wednesday, 10 April 2019

 The demand as expressed in the Fox and Friends clip is simply a reaction to these two threats that the mere existence of Atheists hold for Christians, especially Christians from the fundamentalist extreme forms of the religion and those who are using 'faith' as an excuse for their power ambitions.

-It's not that Christians believe we Atheists are wrong; they are terrified that we might be right.
+It's not that Christians believe Atheists are wrong; they are terrified that we are right.

 submit to reddit